pmd/pmd/src/site/markdown/customizing/pmd-release-process.md

 ## Create new milestone

 Under <https://sourceforge.net/p/pmd/bugs/> rename
-the bug milestone "PMD-next" to "PMD-<version>" and create a new "PMD-next" milestone.
+the bug milestone "PMD-next" to "PMD-&lt;version>" and create a new "PMD-next" milestone.

 ## Publish artifacts